DennisTockan/be-nc-news/README.md

 Make sure to include both .env files in your .gitignore to keep sensitive data safe.

-### Proceed to Run Setup Scripts and Begin Development
+### Proceed to Run Setup Scripts and Begin Development:
 ---
 1. Seed the local database:
 ```js